commotum/intro2agi/ECE-401/02 - Synthesis/Checkin 2/approaches.md

+# Approaches to Knowledge Integration

-You can program the knowledge into the architecture.
-(Scales with Researcher's knowledge) You can use a database to look up the knowledge.
-(Scales with Compute and Data) You can give the knowledge to a neural network as data to learn from.
-(Scales with Compute and Data) You can give a neural network a goal to achieve and it will find the knowledge.
+- You can program the knowledge into the architecture.
+(Scales with Researcher's knowledge)
+- You can use a database to look up the knowledge.
+(Scales with Compute and Data)
+- You can give the knowledge to a neural network as data to learn from.
+(Scales with Compute and Data)
+- You can give a neural network a goal to achieve and it will find the knowledge.
 (Scales with Compute)

-New Approaches inspired by ARC // Possible Approaches to ARC:
-1. Build an entirely new architecture specifically for ARC.
-    Basically, an architecture isomorphic to the problem structure.
-    Requires human engineers to understand the task and map its causal structure to the architecture.
-2. Build the machine to build the machine.
-    Fully Autonomous Architecture Search.
-    Design systems to autonomously generate architectures based on problem structure without human intervention.
-3. Take an open source LLM and train it on the arc problem data.
-    LLMs don't have strong spatial reasoning.
-    Tokens are not 1:1 to our understanding.
+# Approaches to ARC

-# 3.1 Deep Learning-Guided Program Synthesis
+## 3.1 Deep Learning-Guided Program Synthesis

 ### Overview
 The ARC-AGI program synthesis benchmark, released in 2019, focuses on solving tasks by synthesizing programs.
 Deep learning models have been proposed to guide discrete program search processes, addressing the combinatorial explosion problem inherent in program synthesis.